guo-yong-zhi/SampledVectors.jl/README.md

 # SampledVectors.jl
-A vector of finite length, but can push elements into it indefinitely
+A vector of finite length, but can push elements into it infinitely